PFython/cleverdict/README.md

     >>> x.life
     AttributeError: 'life'

-The other main features of `CleverDict` are that it plays nicely with **JSON** and allows **Aliases** and mappings back to the original dictionary keys, handling the many wrinkles and edge cases we've unearthed along the way, so you don't have to.  **Aliases** are really handy for shortcuts, taking an API response and mapping it  your own data structures, local language variants, and more.
+The other main features of `CleverDict` are that it plays nicely with **JSON** and allows **Aliases** which map to the original dictionary keys, handling the various and edge cases we've unearthed along the way, so you don't have to.  **Aliases** are really handy for shortcuts, taking an API response and mapping it  your own data structures, local language variants, and more.

 `CleverDict` includes some great convenience functions for importing/export lists, dicts, JSON, and lines, as well as several (optional) *"batteries included"* `.autosave()` features, e.g. for effortlessly saving your data to a JSON file.
 You can also easily write your own `.save()` and `.delete()` functions and trigger them automatically whenever an attribute changes.
 No more slavishly writing your own "save" or "update" routines and trying to remember to call it manually every... single... time... values change (or *could* change).
+P

 ## 2. INSTALLATION